The US Plains are dry. This much is clear.

 These two states are the worst of it, but almost all major winter wheat states are showing the impact of some dryness, as indicated in the chart below.

-Ironically, winter wheat in the Northern Plains are seeing some dramatic improvements, which could suggest things are turning a corner in the region.
+Ironically, winter wheat in the Northern Plains are seeing some dramatic improvements, which suggests that maybe soil moisture conditions are improving there?

-So what does this mean for winter wheat prices?
+So what does this mean for spring wheat prices?

-As for new crop, the December 2018 contracts in both Chicago and Kansas City are providing a 20 cent carry, with Kansas City looking like the sweetest opportunity at nearly $5.30 USD / bushel.
+As for new crop, the December 2018 contracts in Minneapolis are sitting at nearly $6.40 USD / bushel.

-If you’re not sold anything on your winter wheat crop, this might be the time to join us at that 20% sold level that we’re currently at today.
+If you haven’t sold anything on your 2018/19 spring wheat crop, this might be the time to join us at that 10% sold level that we’re currently at today.

 US poised for more of dryness which has helped lift futures 7% in a week